cncf/foundation/webinar-guidelines.md

 Special Interest Group (SIG) webinar: A webinar presented by a SIG team member(s) is classified as a SIG webinar.
 If a CNCF member presents a webinar on behalf of the SIG, it is classified as a SIG webinar.
 If a member presentes a webinar about a SIG, it is classified as a Member webinar.

-Ambassador webinar: This is a webianar presented by one of the CNCF Ambassadors.
+Ambassador webinar: This is a webinar presented by one of the CNCF Ambassadors.

 ## Webinar content guidelines ##